- APEX— Adjusted Per-Possession Efficiency Index

 - All APEX bridge metrics are normalized to a 36-minute pace so high-volume starters and low-minute role players can be compared on the same scale.

-- Position assignment (height-first rule)
+- Position assignment (body-size rule)

 - Qualified minutes